-Associate Degree Applicable Prerequisite: MATH 090 or MATH 090C or eligibility for MATH 095 as determined through the Crafton Hills College assessment process Corequisite: CHEM 101 Lecture: Minimum 16 hours per semester for MATH 095 as determined through the Crafton Hills College assessment process
+Prerequisite: MATH 090 or MATH 090C or eligibility for MATH 095 as determined through the Crafton Hills

+College assessment process Corequisite: CHEM 101

 Discussion and problem solving sessions to be taken in conjunction with CHEM 101.
 Presents study skills and techniques for mastery of chemistry principles and test taking strategies.
 Algebra review with an emphasis on how to use mathematics and algebra to solve problems related to CHEM 101.
 Graded on a Pass or No Pass basis only.